zskong/Multi-view-data/README.md

 # multi-view-subspace-clustering
 some examples for me

-This is a warehouse maintained by me, including the source code and data set of multi perspective clustering
+This is a warehouse maintained by me, including the source code and data set of multi-view clustering.

+%% The right of interpretation belongs to the original author